 Q: What is Petrarch's most famous work?
 A: Petrarch's most famous work is Il Canzoniere (The Songbook), a collection of 366 poems, mostly sonnets, chronicling his love for Laura.

 Q: What is Petrarch's legacy?
 A: Petrarch's legacy is immense.
-He is remembered as a master of the sonnet, a pivotal figure in the Renaissance, and a founder of humanism.
+He is remembered as a master of the sonnet, a central figure in the Renaissance, and a founder of humanism.
 His works continue to be studied and admired for their beauty, depth, and enduring relevance.

 Conclusion